The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Appendix

 \subsubsection{Assumed background shape for $E_e<6$ MeV}

 The $^8B$ data only showed a background spectrum for events having $E_e>6$ MeV, so it is speculative to claim that background events having $E_e<6$ MeV should follow the same Gaussian functional form.
-Support for this assertion can be found using data in ref.~\citep{Be2013} for the $^{214}Bi$ $\beta-$spectrum, which is the dominant background source for $E_e<9$ MeV.~\citep{Hi1988, Hi1989} It may seem odd that a decay with a spectrum endpoint of only 3.27 MeV can be the dominant background for $E_e$ as high as 9 MeV, but in K-II one can easily have 2 or 3 PMT triggers in a given time window that mimic a single $e^\pm$ with $E_e>>3.27$ MeV.
-The upper grey curve in Fig. 6(a) shows a portion of the beta spectrum taken from Fig. 1 in ref.~\citep{Be2013} where the horizontal axis is the number of photoelectrons $P$ seen in 100 PMT's in a specific time interval, which is a measure of the energy, although it is not clear what proportionality constant to use to convert $P$ to $E_e$ or to $N_{hit}.$ Nevertheless, using the known efficiency function for the K-II detector (see ref.~\citep{Hi1988}) together with the measured spectrum one can deduce what K-II would measure for $^{214}Bi$ decays.
+Support for this assertion can be found using data in ref.~\citep{Be2013} for the $^{214}Bi$ $\beta-$spectrum, which is the dominant background source for $E_e<9$ MeV.~\citep{Hi1988, Hi1989} It may seem odd that a decay with a spectrum endpoint of only 3.27 MeV can be the dominant background for $E_e$ as high as 9 MeV, but in K-II one can easily have 2 or 3 PMT triggers in a given time window that mimic a single $e^\pm$ with $E_e$ as high as 10 MeV.
+The upper grey curve in Fig. 6(a) shows a portion of the beta spectrum taken from Fig. 1 in ref.~\citep{Be2013} where the horizontal axis is the number of photoelectrons $P$ seen in 100 PMT's in a specific time interval. $P$ is a measure of the energy, although it is not clear what proportionality constant to use to convert $P$ to $E_e$ or to $N_{hit}.$ Nevertheless, using the known efficiency function for the K-II detector (see ref.~\citep{Hi1988}) together with the measured spectrum one can deduce what K-II would measure for $^{214}Bi$ decays.
 Using the choice of a proportionality constant $E_e=P/100$ (so as to yield about the right peak energy $E_e\approx 6.2$ MeV) one finds the predicted K-II background given by the dashed curve for the $^8B$ data.
 The solid curve applies to the SN data, which as will be discussed has a different efficiency function.
 This result can be seen to be consistent with a Gaussian on both sides of the maximum at around 6.2 MeV (p=620).
-Thus, this exercise makes the notion that a Gaussian (plus a small constant) applies to $E_e<6$ MeV as well as $E_e>6$ MeV significantly less speculative.
+Thus, this exercise supports the use of a Gaussian (plus a small constant) to both $E_e<6$ MeV and $E_e>6$ MeV.